-If you're a non-resident Indian (NRI) and hold an SBI UK account, we can act as facilitator for NRI accounts offered by our parent company.
-These are opened, maintained and serviced by SBI branches in India.
+If you're a non-resident Indian (NRI) and hold an SBI UK account, we can act as a facilitator for NRI accounts offered by our parent company (State Bank of India).
+These are opened, maintained and serviced by State Bank of India branches in India.

 Rupee account, taxable in India, with interest rates linked with Indian domestic deposit rates.

-Rupee account, non-taxable in India, with interest rates decided by SBI.
+Rupee account, non-taxable in India, with interest rates decided by State Bank of India.

 Do I qualify?

-You can open the above accounts if you're a Non-resident Indian (NRI), Person of Indian origin (PIO) or overseas citizen of India (OCI), as defined in the Foreign Exchange Management Act 1999.
+You can open one of the above accounts with the State Bank of India if you're a Non-resident Indian (NRI), Person of Indian origin (PIO) or overseas citizen of India (OCI), as defined in the Foreign Exchange Management Act 1999.

-Note: holding a visiting visa won't qualify you to open an NRE or FCNR account.
+Note: For those holding a visiting visa won't be qualified to open an NRE or FCNR account.